ma7tcsp/Tableau-ViewImageRefresh2/README.md

 This code calls for the high resolution image of the view.
 If a Tableau view is set to automatic sizing, the resultant image will be a square 1600x1600.
 If a fixed size is used, the aspect ratio will be maintained at 4x the resolution.

 There is some error checking to ensure that the project names and views exist, however this code is provided "as is".
+Huge Thanks to @aalteirac for helping reshape the code.